software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 }
 ```

-The `esbuild-bundle` script will bundle the `frontend/messageList/renderMessageList.jsx` entry file and output the result to the `src/main/resources/static/frontend` folder.
+The `esbuild-bundle` script will bundle the `frontend/messageList/renderMessageList.jsx` entry file and output the result to the `src/main/resources/static/frontend` directory.
 The `dev` script will execute the `esbuild-bundle` script with a `--watch` flag, which will generate the output files each time one of the source files changes.
 Use this script while writing the frontend code.

-Let's open the project folder in Git Bash and run `npm run dev` command.
+Let's open the project directory in Git Bash and run `npm run dev` command.
 Next, open <http://localhost:8080/react-messages> in browser and you should see a list of messages if there's any.
 If the list is empty, add a message in <http://localhost:8080/messages/add> and check again.

 Now that we have the <http://localhost:8080/api/recommendations> REST API, we can implement a frontend application for the recommendations list.
-Create a folder `recommendationList` in the `frontend` folder.
-In that folder, create a file `renderRecommendationList.jsx` with the following content:
+Create a directory `recommendationList` in the `frontend` directory.
+In that directory, create a file `renderRecommendationList.jsx` with the following content:

 ```jsx
 import React from "react";